ofiwg/libfabric/index.md

 Third: [become part of the conversation](http://lists.openfabrics.org/mailman/listinfo/ofiwg)

 [Join the ofiwg mailing list](http://lists.openfabrics.org/mailman/listinfo/ofiwg).
 Notices of the Tuesday-weekly OFIWG Webexes are sent on this list; anyone can join the calls to listen and participate in the design of libfabric.

+Although OFI targets Linux as its primary operating system, portability for non-Linux platforms is provided as a convenience to our development community.
+Currently, OFI has been ported to OS-X.